sjelfull/Craft-CacheWarmer/README.md

 - Incorporate Cache Clear (need to check with Jason first)
 - Support cache warming of single entries when they are updated
 - Support cache warming of specific cache key (You need to supply which url to call after clearing, though)
+- Support Commerce products
+- Make clearning more performant and robust

 ## License